Vittoria (1812 ship)

 Vittoria was launched at Shields in 1812.
 She spent much of her career sailing as a transport, primarily across the Atlantic, though she visited Malta once.
+At least once she carried immigrants to Canada from Ireland.
 She disappeared in late 1830.

 Career

 Vittoria first appeared in Lloyd's Register (LR) in 1819.
 She may have served as a government transport before that.

+Vittoria, William Bowness, master, sailed from Belfast, Ireland, on 5 June 1819.
+She arrived at Quebec on 17 July with 273 migrants.

 Fate

 Vittoria disappeared without a trace in the second half of 1830 on her return voyage to London from Honduras.
 In November it was reported that she had been missing since 1 August.
 Lloyd's Register for 1831 had the annotation "missing" under her entry.